SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 	k exec -ti myredis -- sh
 	```

-	Then, run some command(s) insode the container.
+	Then, run some command(s) inside the container to get output.

 </details>